bertini36/bertini36.github.io/README.md

 ## ✈ Deploy

 ### Github deploy
-Check configurations at `scripts/deploy.js` and then
+Check Github configurations at `scripts/deploy.js` and then
 ```bash
 make frontend-deploy
 ```